It’s available now wherever you buy your paper or pixel books. Look to your right for handy links!

-I made an offhand comment about shooting video with an iPod Nano.
-Some smartass commented on Amazon that you couldn’t shoot video with an iPod Nano.
-He was totally wrong (the early Nanos were like early iPhones without cell connections and dammit, they had a camera) but I took out the mention anyway because Apple just stopped making the iPod Nano.
-Fortunately, because this book isn’t about equipment, there wasn’t too much of that.
+I made an offhand comment in one chapter about shooting video with an iPod Nano.
+Someone argued on Amazon that you couldn’t shoot video with an iPod Nano.
+He was totally wrong (the early Nanos were like early iPhones without cell connections and dammit, they had a camera) but I took out the mention anyway because the iPod Nano in any form is ancient history.

 I deleted a few other anachronisms (it turns out 6 years is a long time in any tech-related field, even if you’re trying not to write much about video equipment), and rewrote a few paragraphs that begged to be polished.
 Authors just can’t help themselves sometimes– see pointless Nano argument, above.

 Yes.
 I originally forgot to thank my sister and sister-in-law in the end notes.
 They read early drafts and had good comments for which I am very grateful.
 I am hoping they will now allow me back into Thanksgiving dinner.
 Turns out even a warm turkey leg is cold comfort when you’re sitting on a porch alone in Washington DC, shivering.